Herbal Pellets for Rodents and Rabbits

 - Delivery from our own stock

-Read moreRed beet Pellets are a delicious enrichment of the diet of rodents and rabbits.
-Red beets are not only tasty but also very healthy.
-The pellets are approximately 4 mm in size and are made entirely from fresh red beets.
+Read moreBeetroot Pellets are a delicious addition to the diet of rodents and rabbits.
+Beets are not only delicious but also very healthy.
+The pellets are approximately 4 mm in size and are made entirely from fresh beets.

-Read morea healthy snack for guinea pigs, rabbits, chinchillas and degus.
-These pellets are composed of a tasty mix of ribwort plantain, nettle, fennel, coltsfoot, camomile and anise.
-Not only are these herbs delicious in taste, they can also have a positive effec
+Read moreA healthy snack for guinea pigs, rabbits, chinchillas, and degus.
+These pellets are made with a tasty blend of ribwort plantain, nettle, fennel, coltsfoot, chamomile, and anise.
+Not only are these herbs delicious, they can also have a positive effect on y

 Read moreHerb pellets – compact, easy to dose & perfect for foraging